Articles

 The legacy system is not the enemy of digital transformation.
 It is the hidden constraint that determines how fast transformation can actually move.

-Why legacy systems resist change
+Why do legacy systems resist change?

 Legacy systems resist change for a specific reason.
 They contain knowledge that exists nowhere else.